pietern/goestools/docs/guides/minimal_receiver.rst

 .. important::

    The listed grid dish antenna works for me at my location (San Francisco Bay Area).
-I can receive GOES-15 at its west location, GOES-16 at its east location, and GOES-17 at its checkout location of 89 degrees west.
-GOES-16 is at about 25 degrees elevation.
-If your location has GOES-16 at a lower elevation, you may need a bigger dish.
-That said, even with GOES-16 at a higher elevation, there are other factors that can impact whether or not you can use this dish (blocked line of sight, local interference, etc).
+I can receive GOES-15 at its west location (135 degrees west), GOES-16 at its east location (75 degrees west), and GOES-17 at its checkout location (89 degrees west).
+GOES-16 is furthest away and at 25 degrees elevation at my location.

+   If your location has the satellite you're interested in at a lower elevation than 25 degrees, you may need a bigger dish.
+However, even with any satellite at a higher elevation, there are other factors that can impact whether or not you can use the dish mentioned here (blocked line of sight, local interference, etc).

    Find your local azimuth and elevation on `Satview`_ (`GOES-15 <http://www.satview.org/?sat_id=36411U>`_,